 - membership of a particular social group (A group may also be regarded as a specific social group on the basis of the joint characteristic of sexual orientation.).

-Examples of acts that may count as persecution:
+Examples of acts which may be regarded as persecution include:

-- using physical or mental force, including sexual violence,
+- use of physical or psychological violence, including sexual coercion,

-- legal, administrative, police and/or judicial measures that as such are discriminatory or are applied in a discriminatory way,
+- legal, administrative, police and/or judicial measures which as such are discriminatory, or are applied in a discriminatory manner,

 - disproportionate or discriminatory prosecution or punishment,

-- denyial of judicial protection, resulting in disproportionate or discriminatory punishment,
+- refusal to provide judicial legal protection, leading to disproportionate or discriminatory punishment,